BRMatt/blog/source/archive/2014-02-14-setting-up-ssl-for-rails-development.markdown

 ```

 This assumes you've dumped the SSL certs you generated earlier into
 `/etc/nginx/ssl`.
+If you're not using a wildcard SSL certificate then
+remove the asterisk `server_name`.

-The headers the location block set are as follows:
+The headers in the location block set are as follows:

 * `Host $host:$server_port` - Unless you pass this header rails will try to use ssl over whatever port its server was started on
 * `X-Real-IP $remote_addr` - Does what it says on the tin
 * `X-Forwarded-Ssl` / `X-Forwarded-Proto https` / `X-SSL 1` - This tells Rails to use the automatically use the https protocol on all links

-Apparently if you want to have wildcard subdomains with SSL you need to have a separate `server` block for each
-subdomain, though I don't have time to check whether this is true.